brocktubre/dockerized-angular-app/README.md

 This application is a simple example of how to use Docker + Angular + Ansible.
 This simple application uses Docker to containerize an Angular app and uses Ansible to load and configure the build/distribution of the Angular application.

 1. Build Docker Image
-To build the Docker image use the following: `docker build image -t ubuntu-angular`
+To build the Docker image use the following: `docker image build -t ubuntu-angular .`

 2. Run the docker container
 Run the docker contianer: `docker run ubuntu-angular`